SAR-ARD/asard/docs/source/general/ERS_NRB.rst

 DEM Handling
 ------------

-s1ard offers a convenience function :func:`s1ard.dem.mosaic` for creating scene-specific DEM files from various sources.
+cesard offers a convenience function :func:`cesard.dem.mosaic` for creating scene-specific DEM files from various sources.
 The function is based on :func:`pyroSAR.auxdata.dem_autoload` and :func:`pyroSAR.auxdata.dem_create` and will

 - download all tiles of the selected source overlapping with a defined geometry